 Studies at the University of Tartu take place in Estonian and English languages.
 The official teaching language for most bachelor's programmes is Estonian, however, there are currently also three programmes available fully in English.
 For further information about the programmes and their step-by-step application guides please see:

 Can I apply for more than one programme?
-It is possible to apply for two curricula.
+It is possible to apply for two programmes.

 Upon applying please make sure which documents need to be submitted and when (see the programme-specific admission page).
 All copies of educational documents (secondary school certificate and grade list/transcript) must be officially certified.
 Certified copies should bear an original signature and seal of the authority certifying that these are true copies of the original.
 The documents can be certified 1) by an authorized official of the issuing institution, 2) by a notary, or 3) with an Apostille attached.
 The University does not accept simple copies made on the basis of already certified copies.
 Some country-specific requirements also specify the way documents must be certified, therefor please be sure to check important information here.